SeanMcP/seanmcp.com/src/content/checkout-the-previous-git-branch.md

 ---
 title: Checkout the previous git branch
-description: Using a git shorthand to checkout the most recent branch
+description: Using a git shorthand to checkout the most recent branch.
 date: 2021-01-22T12:00-0400
 tags:
   - Articles